Thursday, December 7, 2017

 Just as the concept of energy underwent several shifts in understanding on the way to its current formulation, so did entropy.
 The first major shift came with the development of statistical mechanics.
 Here "mechanics" refers to the behavior of physical objects, and "statistical" means you've got enough of them that you're only concerned about their overall behavior.

 But the whole point of the statistical view of thermodynamics is that heat is just the kinetic energy of the particles the system is made up of.
-When actual bouncing balls lose energy to heat, that means that the kinetic energy of the large-scale motion of the balls themselves is getting converted into kinetic energy of the small-scale motion of the particles the balls are made of, and of the air in the box, and of the walls of the box, and eventually the surroundings.
+When actual bouncing balls lose energy to heat, that means that the kinetic energy of the large-scale motion of the balls themselves is getting converted into kinetic energy of the small-scale motion of the molecules the balls are made of, and of the air in the box, and of the walls of the box, and eventually the surroundings.
 That is, the large scale motion we can see is getting converted into a lot of small-scale motion that we can't, which we call heat.

-When two particles, say two oxygen molecules, bounce off each other, the kinetic energy of the moving particles just gets converted into kinetic energy of differently moving-particles, and that's it.
+When two particles, say two oxygen molecules, bounce off each other, the kinetic energy of the moving particles just gets converted into kinetic energy of differently-moving particles, and that's it.
 In the original formulation of statistical mechanics, there's simply no other place for that energy to go, no smaller-scale moving parts to transfer energy to (assuming there's no chemical reaction between the two -- if you prefer, put pure helium in the box).

 When a particle bounces off the wall of the container, it imparts a small impulse -- an instantaneous force -- to the walls.
-When a whole lot of particles continually bounce off the walls of a container, those instantaneous forces add up to a continuous force (for all practical purposes) -- that is, pressure.
+When a whole lot of particles continually bounce off the walls of a container, those instantaneous forces add up to (for all practical purposes) a continuous force, that is, pressure.

 Temperature is the average kinetic energy of the particles and volume is, well, volume.
 That gives us our basic parameters of temperature, pressure and volume.